marijnh/Eloquent-JavaScript/10_modules.md

 ## CommonJS modules

-Before 2015, when the JavaScript language had no actual built-in module system, people were already building large systems in JavaScript.
+Before 2015, when the JavaScript language had no built-in module system, people were already building large systems in JavaScript.
 To make that workable, they _needed_ ((module))s.

 {{index [function, scope], [interface, module], [object, as module]}}

 The community designed its own improvised ((module system))s on top of the language.
 These use functions to create a local scope for the modules and regular objects to represent module interfaces.

-Initially, people just manually wrapped their entire module in an “((immediately invoked function expression))” to create the module's scope, and assigned their interface objects to a single global variable.
+Initially, people just manually wrapped their entire module in an “((immediately invoked function expression))” to create the module's scope and assigned their interface objects to a single global variable.

 ```